PnL Calculation Insights

 Why We Use T1 and T2 for Calculation

-While using T0 and T3 might seem more comprehensive, we cannot reliably use these points for standardized PnL calculation due to several factors:
+While using T0 and T3 might seem more comprehensive, we cannot reliably use these points for standardized PnL calculation due to several factors:-

 Uncertainty of User Actions: